oduwa/RWAndroidTryout/Part1_edited.markdown

 * **onAmbientModeChanged(boolean inAmbientMode)**: This is called when the device enters or exits ambient mode.
 Google recommends that the watch face should switch to a black and white display while in ambient mode, and if the watch face displays seconds, it should be hidden in ambient mode.
 * **onPeekCardPositionUpdate(Rect rect)**: This is called when the first, peeking card positions itself on the screen.
 This is where the watch face can change its appearance depending on where the card is on the screen.
 This callback doesn't provide information about all movements of the card, only about its location when it's peeking at the bottom and allowing the watch face to be exposed.

-There are some other callbacks defined in `WatchFaceService.Engine` that may be of interest, so I highly recommend you check out the [docs](http://developer.android.com/reference/android/support/wearable/watchface/WatchFaceService.Engine.html).
+There are some other callbacks that may be of interest, so I highly recommend you [check out the docs](http://developer.android.com/reference/android/support/wearable/watchface/WatchFaceService.Engine.html).

 With the theory out of the way, add the following to **Engine**, just below **onCreate()**: